 Process options were not evaluated in isolation; we considered the implementation of process options in conjunction with other process options.
 This allowed certain options to be retained, even if not applicable to all media or all COCs, provided they could be implemented in conjunction with other process options to provide an effective remedy, both for current and future Site uses.
 The following sections summarize the findings of the two phases of evaluation for soil and groundwater process options.

-5.2.1 Soil
+5.2.1 Landfill Waste/Contaminated Soil

 In the DSRA Tech Memo, 29 process options, grouped into 12 remedial technologies and then into nine general response actions, were evaluated for potential inclusion as a remedial alternative (Geosyntec, 2017b).
 Of these, 17 process options were not retained, as explained below.